Fly Fishing For Trout At Jubilee Lakes

 Access is to the lakeside only.
 No wading.
 No cameras.

 No dogs.
 No disruptive or noisy anglers.
 No litter.
-No visitors on the fishery.
+No visitors.

 Environment Agency Licence required.

 Jubilee Lakes reserves the right to refuse entry, to ask any trout angler to leave, to inspect bags, clothing, fly fishing tackle and vehicles.
 All persons visiting the fly fishery do so at their own risk, we accept no responsibility for any injury, theft, loss or damage to property or persons.

 How far is it for Fly Fishing at Jubilee Lakes Trout Fishery?